inspirer/textmapper/documentation.md

 ## Introduction

-The textmapper input file contains definitions of the lexer and parser as well as various options affecting the generation output.
-Either the parser or lexer section can be omitted to get only the lexer class or the parser with a prepared stub for a handwritten lexer.
+The textmapper input file starts with a header of options affecting the generation output, and contains the definitions of the lexer and parser.
+Either the parser or lexer section can be omitted to get only the lexer code or the parser code with a prepared stub for a handwritten lexer.

 The source text is a sequence of Unicode characters.
 By default, it is stored in a file with the extension .tm which is represented in the UTF-8 encoding.
+The basename of the file is usually the name of the language.

 Whitespaces (including line breaks) have no special meaning, and are used only as token separators.
 Single-line comments start with a hash character (`#`).
 Larger pieces of text can be commented out with traditional block comments (`/* .. */`).

+There are 2 forms of identifiers:

-Identifiers consist of case-sensitive sequences of alphanumeric or underscore characters and cannot start with a digit.
-As an exception, they are also allowed to have dashes in the middle, as is common in many reference grammars.
-Another possible form of an identifier is a sequence of characters in single quotes ('), which is useful for naming keywords and punctuation tokens.
+-   case-sensitive sequences of alphanumeric or underscore characters which cannot start with a digit.
+They are allowed to have dashes in the middle, as is common in many reference grammars.
+-   sequence of characters in single quotes ('), which is useful for naming keywords and punctuation tokens.

+Some grammars use the latter form for lexer identifiers and the former form for parser identifiers, this helps with distinguishing if an identifier denotes a lexer or a parser identifier.

-## Options
+## Header and Generation Options

 Textmapper files must start with a header specifying a name for the grammar and a target language for the generated code.
-Semantic actions and value types associated with symbols are considered to be in that language.
+Semantic actions and value types associated with symbols are explained later in this document: they are considered to be in the target language.
 The header is followed by zero or more generation options, which can be used to tweak the Textmapper output.
+Example grammar:

-	language js(go);     # A Javascript parser in Go.
+	language js(go);     # A Javascript parser in Go. lang = "js";
+	package = "languages/parser/js"  # import path of the generated Go parser package

-	eventBased = true                          # generate an event-based parser reportTokens = [Comment, invalid_token]    # report these tokens as parser events
+	eventBased = true                          # generate an event-based parser reportTokens = [comment, Invalid_token]    # always report these tokens as parser events

+    :: lexer
 	# ... lexer specification

+	:: parser
 	# ... parser

-Option values are checked against the expected types declared in the target language templates, and can contain integers, booleans, strings, grammar symbol references, and arrays of the above.

-The list of available options for each output language can be found in the language section below.
+	%%

+language
+:   Example: `language js(go);`.
+Required.

+    This sets the generation of a parser in Go for the Calc language.
+The token before the parentheses is currently unused.
+The name of the language is actually set with lang, see below.

+lang
+:   string lang.
+Required

+    This becomes the prefix of the AST node names in the generated parser.

+package
+:   string package.
+Required.

+    This is the generated go package.
+This is the string needed by users in their import statement will import to access the API

+cancellable
+:   bool cancellable = false

+    When enabled, the generated parser function will accept a context argument and, when parsing, it will frequently check it for cancellations, when a fixed number of tokens have been extracted.
+The parser will return a “context canceled” error as a result.
+Supporting cancellations saves resources which improves interactivity.
+For example, you can trigger more often completion or diagnostics when the next typed character triggers cancellations.

+debugParser
+:   bool debugParser = false

+    Q. Which user method emits those?
+ParseFile?
+    Q. Do they get emitted on stderr?
+In the logs?

+eventBased
+:   bool eventBased = false

+    Enable eventBased to be able to use the arrow notation to declare an AST directly in the grammar.
+The arrow based notation is more succinct than using semantic actions to build the AST.
+    See Arrow notation and event-based parsing and Abstract syntax tree for more information.

+eventFields
+:   bool eventFields = false

+    eventFields enables more checks on the shape of the produced AST:
+    All lists should have a single node type or an interface for their content.
+    All nodes that appear multiple times in their parent should have roles in the AST: expr -> Expr : left=expr '+' right=expr ;
+    See Arrow notation and event-based parsing and Abstract syntax tree for more information.

+extraTypes
+:   []string extraTypes = []

+    Types can be declared via this list when they are needed but dont fit either the other declarations mechanism available.
+Types are usually declared via the arrow based notations or via semantic actions.
+More on this below.

+fixWhitespace
+:   bool fixWhitespace = false

+    The matched range can sometimes include a trailing space, especially when the last token is optional.
+This option is a mitigation of this behavior: the trailing is removed from the matched range.

+genSelector
+:   bool genSelector = false

+    Selectors are generated predicates on the type of an AST node.
+They are introduced by the use of the %interface directive in the grammar.
+Disabling this option simplifies the generated code.

+genParser
+:   bool genParser = true

+    If you plan to only use the lexer, and use a manually written parser, for example, then the generated parser is unneeded and this option disables its generation.

+nonBacktracking
+:   bool nonBacktracking = false

+    If backtracking is not required, disable it: this simplifies the generated parser, it makes it more performant.

+recursiveLookaheads
+:   bool recursiveLookaheads = false

+    Enable if a parser using look ahead contains rules that themselves require lookahead.
+    This option also adds memoization for decisions made by inner parsers, guarding against exponential complexity in lookaheads.
+Instead, the complexity is worst-case quadratic.

+    Consider the following input for the above rules: ((((((1)))))).

+    Lookahead sub-parsers never execute semantic actions or produce AST nodes.

+reportTokens
+:   []rule reportTokens[0..*] = []

+    Only nonterminals are reported as events with the arrow notation, but simple terminals are also turned into events by adding them to the reportTokens list.
+The user can select a flavor when parsing so the tokenizer is more or less comprehensive in the events it emits for the tokens classes it finds.
+This option lists the nonterminals that should be emitted whichever flavor is selected.
+The flavors are listed by the AST playground for example: there are declarative, edit, search and outline.
+For example, edit produces AST nodes for all tokens, so that the AST can eventually be reformatted into a modified source file, but keeping whitespace and comments intact.

+    Typically, the rules for comments and rules for invalid tokens are commonly listed.
+    See Arrow notation and event-based parsing for more information.

 ## Lexer